 - Job details: Provide detail on what the job entails.

-- Required credentials: If you require a degree, license, or other credential, include it so contractors who don’t qualify won’t even apply.
-If it’s a preference rather than a requirement, state that so you don’t miss out on eligible candidates.
+- Required credentials: If you require a degree, license, or other credentials, include it so contractors who don’t qualify won’t apply.
+State if it’s a preference rather than a requirement, so you don’t miss out on eligible candidates.

 - Length of job: Estimate the length of time you expect the job to take.
 If you’re looking to build a long-term relationship over a series of projects, express this in the job description.

 - Ideal contractor: It’d be helpful to spell out what your ideal contractor is like.
-You can list traits like adaptable, charismatic, and so on.
+You can list traits like adaptability, charisma, and so on.

-- Company profile: Include a brief description of your company with details on the industry it’s in and clients it targets.
+- Company profile: Include a brief description of your company with details on its industry and clients.

-Pricing is an important detail that governs the owner-contractor relationship.
-However, it’s not always a good idea to include it in the job description.
-When you’re ready to request quotes from the contractors you’re interested in, you may want to negotiate.
+- Pay: Some companies list the pay amount (either by hour or project) directly on the job description.
+Although pricing is an important detail that governs the owner-contractor relationship, it’s not always a good idea to include it in the job description.
+Instead, request quotes from the contractors you’re interested in; this leaves room to negotiate.

 4. Search for Contractor Candidates

-With Google, hiring independent contractors is much easier than it was a couple of decades ago.
-You can enter a search for specific contractors in your local area easily.
-Enter the type of contractor you’re seeking and include your city and state.
+With Google, hiring a contractor is much simpler than it was a couple of decades ago.
+You can easily search for specific contractors in your local area by entering the type of contractor you’re looking for and include your city and state.

-The age-old approach of finding contractors through word-of-mouth is still popular, and it works.
-If you receive a recommendation, it usually means the person who has given you the recommendation had a good experience working with the contractor.
-As long as the contractor fits the qualifications you laid out at the beginning of the process, and you trust the person recommending him or her, you should at least be comfortable adding the contractor to your “to be considered” list, if not hiring the contractor outright.
+The age-old approach of finding contractors through word of mouth is still popular—and works.
+If you receive a recommendation, it usually means that person had a good experience working with the contractor.
+As long as the contractor fits the qualifications you laid out at the beginning of the process and you trust the person recommending him or her, you should at least be comfortable adding the contractor to your “to be considered” list, if not hiring the contractor outright.